-- o Providing care management services; - Customer engagement and education; - Assessing customer needs; - Developing, reviewing, and updating person-centered care plans; - Administering validated screening tools (e.g., PHQ-9 or GAD-7) for each customer at least monthly; - Delivering evidence-based brief interventions; - Collaborating with team members, including facilitating communication between the PCP and the psychiatric consultant; - Maintaining the patient registry; - o Consulting weekly with the psychiatric consultant; and, - Facilitation of referrals to social services. - Psychiatric Consultant: A licensed psychiatrist, an APN with a current certification in Psychiatric and Mental Health Nursing, or a licensed clinical psychologist (LCP) with the authority to prescribe medication pursuant to the Clinical Psychologist Licensing Act (225 ILCS 15).
-The psychiatric consultant is responsible for: - Consulting weekly with the BHCM on complex cases and customers who aren't improving as expected; - Recommending treatment strategies and medications, including changes based on the customer's status: - o Recommending referral to specialty services when needed; and - Be available to consult with and advise the PCP as needed.
+- Providing care management services; - Customer engagement and education; - Assessing customer needs; - Developing, reviewing, and updating person-centered care plans; - Administering validated screening tools (e.g., PHQ-9 or GAD-7) for each customer at least monthly; - Delivering evidence-based brief interventions; - Collaborating with team members, including facilitating communication between the PCP and the psychiatric consultant; - Maintaining the patient registry; - o Consulting weekly with the psychiatric consultant; and, - Facilitation of referrals to social services. - Psychiatric Consultant: A licensed psychiatrist or an APN with a current certification in Psychiatric and Mental Health Nursing.
+The psychiatric consultant is responsible for: - Consulting weekly with the BHCM on complex cases and customers who aren't improving as expected; - Recommending treatment strategies and medications, including changes based on the customer's status; - o Recommending referral to specialty services when needed; and - Be available to consult with and advise the PCP as needed.